Introduction – The Difference Between a Solicitor and a Barrister?

 A barrister is responsible for taking cases to superior courts and tribunals.
 Where a case needs to be taken to a higher court or a tribunal, a barrister will take the case rather than a solicitor or someone else in the legal profession.
 As well as this, it is the job of a barrister to conduct research surrounding the history, philosophy and hypothesis of the law so that they have a firm and in-depth understanding of what it means and how to use it to their advantage.

 Barristers are also responsible for giving expert legal advice and opinions to clients.
-It is more common that a solicitor will have already spoken to the client before a barrister does, however, sometimes it does just go straight to the barrister depending on the case.
+It is more common a solicitor will have already spoken to the client before a barrister does, however, sometimes it does just go straight to the barrister depending on the case.
 You will also find that barristers are the party responsible for drafting legal pleadings which are how a case is set out to the court.

 What Are The Main Differences?

-While a lot of people use the term barrister and solicitor interchangeably, it is not correct to do so.
+While a lot of people use the terms barrister and solicitor interchangeably, it is not correct to do so.
 You have probably heard the term ‘lawyer’ used at some point, and this could refer to both a solicitor and a barrister.
-One of the main differences between the two is that a barrister is a type of lawyer that specialises in court litigation.
+One of the main differences between the two is that a barrister is a type of lawyer that specializes in court litigation.
 This means that a barrister focuses on arguing and persuading in the courtroom to present the facts and win the judge or jury over to their side.
-A solicitor, on the other hand largely does not go into the courtroom to represent a client except where necessary, and instead provides advice, gathers evidence, writes legal documents and conducts research.
+A solicitor, on the other hand largely does not go into the courtroom to represent a client except where necessary, and instead provides advice, gathers evidence, writes legal documents, and conducts research.
 While there are exceptions to this in both cases, it is generally the idea that the barrister practices inside the courtroom, and a solicitor practices in an office.

-A barrister will typically specialise in a certain type of law such as contract law, criminal law, common law, and so on.
-Solicitors do not usually have a speciality and deal with a broad range of clients and cases.
+A barrister will typically specialize in a certain type of law such as contract law, criminal law, common law, and so on.
+Solicitors do not usually have a specialty and deal with a broad range of clients and cases.
 The solicitor will brief the barrister on the case, and they will then provide a written opinion to the client regarding the strength of their case and give them advice on what to do next.
-The solicitor will have already given a certain level of advice and conducted research into the law surrounding the case, and then the barrister will be responsible for representing the client and the solicitor in the court by providing evidence, examining witnesses and convincing the court why they should side with them.
-The barrister will also be responsible for negotiating settlements which a big difference between a barrister and a solicitor.
+The solicitor will have already given a certain level of advice and conducted research into the law surrounding the case, and then the barrister will be responsible for representing the client and the solicitor in the court by providing evidence, examining witnesses, and convincing the court why they should side with them.
+The barrister will also be responsible for negotiating settlements which is a big difference between a barrister and a solicitor.

 A solicitor will liaise with their client and the opposing client to determine agreed objectives and then go on to coordinate the work of all parties who are involved in the case.
 The solicitor will likely see the clients far more than the barrister does in most cases as they will be supervising the implementation of agreements and working with clients to calculate damages.
 Where the solicitor gathers all of this information, the barrister is responsible for presenting it in a way that makes the courtroom want to be on their side.